becarpenter/book6/6. Management and Operations/Multi-prefix operation.md

 <img src="./multiPrefix.svg" alt="Routers and routing clouds as described above">
 If, for some reason, there is more than one subnet router on the subnet, the host can be informed which one to use as suggested in [RFC8028](https://www.rfc-editor.org/info/rfc8028).

-In normal circumstances, it isn't hard to configure routing so that traffic from ```2001:db8:abcd:0101::abc1``` exits the site towards ISP X, and traffic from ```2001:db8:b123:0101::def2``` exits towards ISP Y. Suitable source routing rules in the subnet router and the rest of the enterprise routing cloud will do it.
-Such source routing rules typically have to be set up as routing policies, including the relevant source prefixes, configured on each router using a proprietary mechanism.
+For this to work as intended, it is necessary to configure routing so that traffic from ```2001:db8:abcd:0101::abc1``` exits the site towards ISP X, and traffic from ```2001:db8:b123:0101::def2``` exits towards ISP Y. Suitable source routing rules in the subnet router and the rest of the enterprise routing cloud will do it.
+Such source routing rules typically have to be set up as routing policies, including the relevant source prefixes, configured on each router by a proprietary mechanism.

 But what happens if the link to ISP X goes down?
 Presumably the reason for having two ISP connections is precisely for backup.